 Global Health Initiatives

 The University of Pittsburgh provides a variety of opportunities to get involved and network with other trainees and faculty engaged in global health initiatives.
 The Center for Global Health hosts a variety of events, including speakers, films, and grand rounds.
 Additionally, residents may participate in international rotations once they have discussed and prepared with a global health advisor.
-Currently, there are eight sites that have an established relationship with the University of Pittsburgh, and residents may also work with their advisors to create other international rotations.
+The pediatric residency program offers a Global Health Focus in which TBP residents can participate.

 Advanced Psychotherapy Training

-WPIC provides core didactic courses in psychotherapy (including specifically Cognitive Behavioral Therapy, Interpersonal Psychotherapy, Motivational Interviewing, Psychodynamic Psychotherapy, Dialectical Behavior Therapy, and group therapy) as well as supervised clinical experience in CBT, IPT, Psychodynamic Psychotherapy, Parent Management Training, and Family Therapy.
+WPIC provides core didactic courses in psychotherapy (including Cognitive Behavioral Therapy(CBT), Interpersonal Psychotherapy(IPT), Motivational Interviewing, Psychodynamic Psychotherapy, Dialectical Behavior Therapy, Therapy, Family Therapy, Parent Management Training (PMT) and Group Therapy) as well as supervised clinical experiences in CBT, IPT, Psychodynamic Psychotherapy, PMT, and Family Therapy.

 Residents also have the opportunity to participate in additional Psychodynamic Psychotherapy training through the Pittsburgh Psychoanalytic Center.